1794 United States elections

-The 1794 United States elections occurred in the middle of President George Washington's second term.
+Elections occurred in the middle of President George Washington's second term.
 Members of the 4th United States Congress were chosen in this election.
 Tennessee was admitted as a state during the 4th Congress.
 The election took place at the beginning of the First Party System, with the Democratic-Republican Party and Federalist Party emerging as political parties, succeeding the anti-administration faction and the pro-administration faction.

 In the House, the Democratic-Republicans picked up a small number of seats, increasing their majority.
 However, Federalist Jonathan Dayton was elected Speaker of the House, defeating Frederick Muhlenberg, who had a less clear partisan affiliation.

 In the Senate, the Federalists picked up a moderate number of seats, increasing their majority.

 Washington remained unaffiliated with any political faction or party throughout his presidency.